On a new geometric homology theory and an application in categorical Gromov-Witten theory: Orbifolds, orbifolds with corners and Lie groupoids

-Naturally, one expect there is also an equivalence between orbifolds with corners and Lie groupoids with corners and discrete isotropy groups.
-For proving this, we need the following local model of Lie groupoids with corners around a point. \begin{proposition} (local model of Lie groupoids with corners about a point).
-Let $\mathcal{G} \Rightarrow M$ be a Lie groupoid with corners over $M$.
+Naturally, one expect there is also an equivalence between orbifolds with corners and proper Lie groupoids with corners and discrete isotropy groups.
+For proving this, we need the following local model of proper Lie groupoids with corners around a point. \begin{proposition} (local model of proper Lie groupoids with corners about a point).
+Let $\mathcal{G} \Rightarrow M$ be a proper Lie groupoid with corners over $M$.
 And let $x\in M$ be a point.
-There is a neighbourhood $U$ of $x$ in $M$, diffemorphic to $O \times W$, where $O \subseteq O_x$ is an open set, $W \subseteq N_x$ is an $\mathcal{G}_x$ invariant open set in the normal space $N_x$ to $O_x$ at $x$, such that under this diffemorphism $\mathcal{G}_U$ is isomorphic to the product of the pair groupoid $O \times O \Rightarrow O$ with $\mathcal{G}_x \ltimes W$. \end{proposition} \begin{proof} Assume $s$ is a surjective submersion, for any $g\in \mathcal{G}$, $x=s(g)$, we can choose neighbourhoods $U$ around $g$ and $V$ around $x$, such that on $U$ $s$ is given by
+There is a neighbourhood $U$ of $x$ in $M$, diffemorphic to $O \times W$, where $O \subseteq O_x$ is an open set, $W \subseteq N_x$ is an $\mathcal{G}_x$ invariant open set in the normal space $N_x$ to $O_x$ at $x$, such that under this diffemorphism $\mathcal{G}_U$ is isomorphic to the product of the pair groupoid $O \times O \Rightarrow O$ with $\mathcal{G}_x \ltimes W$. \end{proposition} \begin{proof} W.l.o.g assume $s$ is a surjective submersion.
+For any $x \in M$, choose any $g\in \mathcal{G}_x$, we can then find neighbourhoods $U$ around $g$ and $V$ around $x$, such that on $U$ $s$ is given by projection onto the second factor: